silviagiadapiol/Catalog/README.md

 * db_populator.py _(it adds a few categories and items to populate the database)_
 * client_secrets.json _(it contains the client ID and the client secret for the google+ app)_
 * fb_client_secrets.json _(it contains the client ID and the client secret for the facebook app)_
-* application.py _(it's a flask application that defines the pages routes and all the functions to navigate them; it also manages the authentication system with google= or facebook
+* application.py (it's a flask application that defines the pages routes and all the functions to navigate them; it also manages the authentication system with google+ or facebook)
 * templates folder _(it contains the html file that can be rendered in order to view the different pages)_
 * static folder _(it contains the style.css file that has got the style rules for the app)_
 * README.md _(the readme file with instructions)_